 Any employer you can think of will seek flexible and adaptable employees, and a requirement for you to be flexible may be stated explicitly on a graduate job advert.
-For example, it may state that you need to be geographically mobile or relocate during the graduate programme – or it may include a catch-all phrase such as ‘to carry out any reasonable additional duties’ when describing the remit of the role.
-However, the requirement for you to take an adaptable approach to work may be implied instead of stated.
+For example, it may say that you need to be geographically mobile or relocate during the graduate programme – or it may include a catch-all phrase such as ‘to carry out any reasonable additional duties’ when describing the remit of the role.
+However, the requirement for you to take an adaptable approach to work may merely be implied.
 If the person specification includes any of the following phrases, it is a clue that being adaptable will be a marked advantage:

 - Responds positively to change

 If the employer seeks ambitious or highly motivated candidates, read this as ‘recruiter code’ for wanting candidates to stay longer at work if circumstances demand it (such as an urgent deadline).